-Horn High Bets: Players can double Horn bets but must nominate one of four numbers as their high number.
+Horn High: Players can double Horn bets but must nominate one of four numbers as their high number.

-Buy bets: Players pick one of 4, 5, 6, 8, 9, or 10.
-If the number comes before a 7 is rolled, players receive true odds minus 5% casino commission.
+Buy: Here you pick one number from 4, 5, 6, 8, 9, or 10.
+If the chosen number is rolled before a 7, you will receive true odds minus 5% casino commission.

-Lay bet: Players bet on the shooter rolling a 7 before making their choice.
-Should they win, they receive true odds minus 5% casino commission.
+Lay: You bet on the shooter rolling a 7 before rolling your choice of number.
+Should you win, you will receive true odds minus 5% casino commission.

-Place Win/Place Lose bets: As above but without true odds.
-Place win bets pay if 4, 5, 6, 8, 9, or 10 are rolled before 7, while place lose bets payout if the 7 is rolled first.
+Place Win/Place Lose: As above, but without true odds.
+Your Place Win bet will pay if 4, 5, 6, 8, 9, or 10 comes up before 7.
+Your Place Lose bet will pay if the 7 is rolled first.

 Hard Way: Place a Hard Way bet and both dice must have matching numbers and be rolled before the 7.
-Players can bet on the outcome of the dice resulting in a 4, 6, 8, or 10.
-Hard way bets will be deemed losers if an easy way form is made or if a 7 is rolled.
+You can bet on the outcome of the dice resulting in a 4, 6, 8, or 10.
+Hard Way bets will be deemed losers if an easy way form is made or if a 7 is rolled.

-Easy way bets: As above but betting on the shooter rolling an easy way combination of your 4, 6, 8, or 10 before a 7 is rolled.
+Easy Way: Here you bet on the shooter rolling an easy way combination of 4, 6, 8, or 10 before a 7 is rolled.

-No, it is simple to pick up, and some of its more complex elements can be ignored completely.
+No. Craps is a simple game to learn, and many of its more complex betting options can be ignored completely.

 There are a lot of betting opportunities in craps, and they all involve paying for different dice combinations, but you do not need to worry too much about these.
-Also, these other bets do come with a high house edge, so they’re worth avoiding if you want to maximise your chances of having a profitable session.
+Also, these other bets tend to come with a high house edge, so they’re worth avoiding if you want to maximise your chances of having a profitable session.

 Get all the latest sports news, expert tips and reviews.